waynecarter/simple-intelligence/service/README.md

 ### Services

 - **Sentiment Analysis:** Detects positive, negative, neutral, or mixed sentiment in text
-- **Classification:** Categorizes text into predefined classes
+- **Classification:** Categorizes text or images into predefined classes
-- **Entity Extraction:** Identifies entities within text like persons, locations, and organizations
+- **Entity Extraction:** Identifies entities within text or images like persons, locations, and organizations
 - **Grammar Correction:** Fixes grammatical errors
-- **Text Generation:** Produces text from a prompt
+- **Text Generation:** Produces text from a prompt or images
+- **Image Generation:** Produces an image from prompt
 - **Masking:** Hides specified entities like names and emails
 - **Similarity Analysis:** Compares texts and provides a similarity score
 - **Summarization:** Condenses text into a shorter version